 Dr Justin Gerlach

 Although most of my time is taken up with teaching I have also carried out research on a wide range of organisms and have a particular focus on saving species from extinction.
 My research interests can be summed up as saving species and ecosystems, discovering 'new' species and understanding their evolution.
 This is ecology in the very broadest sense: a synthesis of ecology, evolution and conservation biology, or why organisms and ecosystems are the way they are, and how they may change in the future.
-Within this I have worked on many aspects of ecology (interactions, diets and population dynamics), behaviour, taxonomy, anatomy and embryology.
-This has mainly concentrated on islands in the Indian and Pacific Oceans.
-There I have prevent the extinction of bats, tortoises and snails.
-The latter including bringing several species into a conservation breeding programme to prevent their complete extinction, and managing to re-establish one back in the wild.
+Within this I have worked on species interactions, population dynamics, behaviour, taxonomy, anatomy and embryology.
+This has mainly concentrated on islands in the Indian and Pacific Oceans where I have prevented the extinction of bats, tortoises and snails.
+The latter including bringing several species into a conservation breeding programme to prevent their complete extinction, and now successfully re-establishing them back in the wild.
 This is the very first time this has been achieved for any invertebrate; only 10 other animal species have been reintroduced successfully.
 Probably my favourite piece of research has been on Charles Darwin's beetle collection.
 My highest profile project has the discovery of a population of giant tortoises that hunt and eat sea-birds, something that really excited the world's media!
 Other species I have worked with have ranged from plants to bats, with most things in between, including tardigrades, insects, frogs and lizards.
 More detail can be found at http://islandbiodiversity.com/jg.htm.
 I am currently leading an initiative to identify the biodiversity across all Cambridge colleges and am developing several new projects around the world.

 BACK TO PEOPLE